AriaFallah/blog/hugo/content/post/why-use-flow.md

   return a + b
 ```

+This code will throw an error at line 7 when you run your code because you cannot add
+a `string` type to an `int` type.

 Note that

 * The code is more concise
 * You can't really tell what the type of `a` and `b` are. `int`, `string`, `float`, `etc.` are all
 possibilities.
 * It still throws an error when you run it, albeit at run-time rather than compile-time, which is
 a big distinction.
-This means testing is more crucial for dynamically typed languages.
+This means testing is more crucial for dynamically typed languages because they
+will run just fine even if the code contains type errors.

 ---

-To be fair though about the conciseness, Java isn't the most terse language.
-Here's the same code in
+To be fair about the conciseness, Java isn't the most terse language.
+Here's the same code
-written in Haskell.
-I mean if I'm talking about types and don't write about Haskell, did I really
+written in some obligatory Haskell.
+I mean if I'm talking about types and don't write some Haskell,
-write about types?
+did I really talk about types?

 **Haskell**